Skip to Content

 • Identify the government's definition and criteria of a certified EHR.

-• Describe the relationship of quality, patient safety, and the EHR.
+• Describe the relationship between quality, patient safety, and the EHR.

 • Analyze issues with EHR and clinical information system implementation.

-• Apply core competencies needed to perform technology assessment in healthcare.
+• Apply core competencies needed to perform a technology assessment in healthcare.

 • Evaluate clinical decision support models in healthcare.

-• Create a Feasibility Report identifying a clinical decision support model that could solve a clinical problem.
+• Create a feasibility report that identifies a clinical decision support model capable of addressing a specific clinical problem.